pvdrz/pijama/notes.md

 #### Add Immediate

-We will use the `ADD r/m64, imm32` instruction which adds the `imm32` value to the contents of `r/m64` (the converse of our convention).
-This instruction has the opcode `REX.W + 81 /0 id` meaning that the `REX.W` byte is set and that the `reg` field must be set to `0x0`.
+We will use the `ADD r/m64,imm32` instruction which adds the `imm32` value to the contents of `r/m64`.
+This instruction is encoded by setting the `REX.W` byte and setting the `reg` field to `0x0`.
 Additionally, the first operand is encoded in the `r/m` field and the second operand is encoded as bytes after the `mod r/m` byte.

-However, our `addi` instruction has a particular case that can be written using fewer bytes thanks to the `ADD RAX, imm32` instruction (yes, `x86_64` has a specific "add to `rax`" instruction), its opcode is `REX.W + 05 id` and the operand is encoded as bytes after the opcode.
+However, our `addi` instruction has a particular case that can be written using fewer bytes thanks to the `ADD RAX,imm32` instruction (yes, `x86_64` has a specific "add to `rax`" instruction).

 We test this instruction in the same way as we did with the load immediate
 instruction: